New Zealand Map

 Its capital city is Wellington, where the local time zone is UTC+12, which is 17 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Wellington: Daylight saving time: +1hr begins last Sunday in September; ends first Sunday in April.
 Note: New Zealand has two time zones – New Zealand standard time (12 hours in advance of UTC).

 For nature lovers, we do note the following elevation data regarding New Zealand; mean elevation: 388 m, elevation extremes; lowest point: Pacific Ocean 0 m, highest point: Aoraki-Mount Cook 3,754 m.
-The lengths of its total coastline are: 15,134 km and the length of the land boundaries is 0 km.
+The length of its total coastline are: 15,134 km and the length of the land boundaries is 0 km.

 Current environmental issues in New Zealand; deforestation; soil erosion; native flora and fauna hard-hit by invasive species.